aaronbloomfield/pdr/labs/lab06/index.md

 Post-lab
 --------

-You will need to optimize your code for the solution to the word puzzle, as well as the post-lab report described below.
+You will need to optimize your code for the solution to the word puzzle, as well as write a post-lab report on those optimizations.

 ### Code optimization ###